skyfoxa/ios-simulator-mcp/README.md

 # iOS Simulator MCP Tool

 A Model Context Protocol (MCP) tool for interacting with iOS simulators.
-This tool allows you to get information about booted simulators, list all available simulators, and boot simulators.
+This tool allows you to interact with iOS simulators by getting information about them, controlling UI interactions, and inspecting UI elements.

 ## Features

 - Get the ID of the currently booted iOS simulator
+- Interact with the simulator UI:
-- List all available iOS simulators
+  - Describe all accessibility elements on screen
-- Boot a specific iOS simulator by ID
+  - Tap on screen coordinates
+  - Input text
+  - Swipe between coordinates
+  - Get information about UI elements at specific coordinates

 ## Prerequisites